agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 We will model the notion of vector space with Agda.
 Roughly speaking, a vector is a list of objects with a determined length.

+.. hint:: Agda programs are structured in :ref:`modules <module-system>`.
+The first module in each file is the *top-level* module whose name matches the filename.

 .. code-block:: agda

   module hello-world-dep where